 We watched the car as it slowly snaked the road, sometimes visible, sometimes only the lights through the forest.
 Once we knew not only that they’d made it down but that they’d crossed the bridge at town we invoked the elements into a banishing.

 For how long we wondered?
 Not forever we knew, but our hearts were still broken.
 It was a strange thing to send and to wish them away when we needed them with us so badly.
 ‘Safe away little birds,’ said Mae.
 The air was still now.

-Making my way through the airport I thought how quickly the years had come in.
-In many ways it seemed only yesterday, my sisters Honor, Caer, and me, had been the young sisters.
+Making my way to the gate I thought how quickly the years had come in.
+In many ways it seemed only yesterday, my sisters Honor, Caer, and I, had been the young ones.
 Sometimes I’d forget Caer had been gone from the mountain for 26 years, had been dead 18 years.
-Honor and I were ‘the aunts’ now, not the old aunts perhaps but at this rate it wouldn’t be long.
+Honor and I were ‘the aunts’ now.
+Not the old aunts perhaps but at this rate it wouldn’t be long.

 We are Bean Feasa, wise women sisters, healers, or witches.
 It depends what you need, it depends who you talk to.
-People travel from across the country, sometimes from out in the world for our help.
-Charms, cures, curses, though we don’t deal in curses any more, that’s in the past.
+People travel from across the country, even from out in the world for our help.
+Charms, cures, curses, though we don’t deal in curses now, that’s in the past.